 Most raw food diets are frequently strictly vegetarian.
 But in some raw food diets unpasteurized dairy products, raw meat, raw eggs, and sushi are also eaten.

+Most raw food diets are frequently strictly vegetarian.
+But in some raw food diets, unpasteurized dairy products, raw meat, raw eggs, and sushi are also eaten.
 Most people consider that foods should be cooked or heated above 116 to 118° Fahrenheit.
-But people who believe in raw food diets consider that cooking destroys the food’s enzymes and many of it’s nutritional benefits.
+But people who believe in raw food diets consider that cooking destroys the food’s enzymes and many of its nutritional benefits.

 Advocates of raw food diets say that risk of diseases such as diabetes and high blood pressure is increased by eating processed foods, animal products, pasteurized foods, and foods with chemical additives.